The recent expansion of London’s Ultra Low Emission Zone (ULEZ) has led to disagreements about how the change will affect low-income households.

 — Global Action Plan (@globalactplan) October 22, 2021

-The change aims to reduce air pollution in London, which is said to be responsible for reducing life expectancy for up to 9,400 people each year, according to London Air.
+The change aims to decrease air pollution in London, which is said to be responsible for reducing the life expectancy of up to 9,400 people each year, according to London Air.

 What does the ULEZ expansion cover?

-The zone now covers the areas in between the North and South Circular roads, with non-compliant vehicles driving within the boundaries having to pay £12.50 per day, according to Transport for London.
+The zone now covers the areas in between the North and South Circular Roads, with non-compliant vehicles driving within the boundaries required to pay £12.50 per day, according to Transport for London.

-But drivers with non-compliant vehicles are worried about how the expansion will affect them, some calling it a “cash grab” on the Mayor’s behalf.
+But drivers with non-compliant vehicles are worried about how the expansion will affect them.

 One London Assembly Member, Keith Prince, is calling for the changes to be delayed in order to allow Londoners to make plans and save up for compliant vehicles.